 “After ALARM came back, people started to work together in the plantation, and they started to pray together.
 After many conferences on trauma healing and forgiveness, leadership and community transformation… the community changed.
 It transformed.”

 The Cyimbili Coffee Plantation now has 150 workers in harvest season.
-There is now over 40,000 coffee trees in the hills.
+There are over 40,000 coffee trees in the hills.
 928 pounds of ripe cherries are picked per day.
 97 pounds of dried coffee is produced each day.
 There’s a new medical clinic, a school, a church and two water wells on site.
 The coffee is already high quality, and even being exported in partnership with U.S specialty coffee roaster Eiland Coffee Roasters in Dallas, Texas.

 Just over 10 years ago, such community and sustainability in Cyimbili would have seemed unfathomable.